Rustling-Pines/typesafe-locale-generator/README.md

 - 🚀 **Lazy Loading Support:** Translations are stored as external JSON files, enabling efficient lazy loading at runtime.
 This ensures translation files are loaded only when needed, reducing initial load times.
 - 📉 **Reduced Bundle Size:** Keeps your application lightweight by excluding translation definitions from the final bundle.
 - ✅ **Consistency Across Locales:** Ensures all keys are included in every locale, catching missing keys during TypeScript compilation.
+- ✨ **One-Place Key Updates:** Changing a translation key in one place automatically applies it across all locale files, eliminating the need for repetitive manual updates.
 - 🚀 **Automation:** Outputs are automatically generated during the build step, streamlining the internationalization workflow.
 - 📂 **Framework-Agnostic:** Works with any TypeScript-based framework, including React, Angular, and Vue.